 Schools have many key roles during disasters, and when they are well prepared all Oregonians benefit.
 Also, by holding their earthquake drills on the same day, they inspire the participation of many other Oregonians.
-In 2011, 5.8 million students and staff participated in California!
+In 2014, over 215,000 students and staff participated in Oregon!

 Scroll down for basic instructions for how schools can plan their drill, tips for getting prepared, and suggestions for sharing the ShakeOut with others.
 With your participation, this may be the largest earthquake drill in Oregon ever!